Sicilian nationalism: The 1820 motions

-The Voluntary Army for the Independence of Sicily (1943 - 1951)
+The Voluntary Army for the Independence of Sicily (1943–1951)

 Sicilian independence went through another period of rebirth from about 1943 to 1950, with the birth of the Sicilian Independence Movement.
-On June 12, 1943, on the occasion of the fall of Pantelleria, a separatist proclamation was issued by the so-called Provisional Action Committee that in the following weeks became the Committee for Sicilian Independence, After the allied landing on the island, the separatist movement is further strengthened by widening the consensus among the masses.
+On 12 June 1943, on the occasion of the fall of Pantelleria, a separatist proclamation was issued by the so-called Provisional Action Committee that in the following weeks became the Committee for Sicilian Independence, After the allied landing on the island, the separatist movement is further strengthened by widening the consensus among the masses.
 The end of fascism was linked to the urgent dissolution of Italian unity.
 The main promoter of the initiative was Andrea Finocchiaro Aprile, considered the father of contemporary Sicilian separatism.
 The main points are: self-determination and Independent Republic Sicily with a Socialist economic system.
 Another prominent figure is that of Antonio Canépa, of revolutionary socialist ideas, university professor of the Royal University of Catania, anti-fascist, agent of the British secret services and already partisan.
 Canepa is the founder of EVIS, the Volunteer Army for the independence of Sicily that began its activity in February 1945 in response to the "return" Allied occupied Sicily to Italy.
 The birth of this organization, whose existence was not publicly supported by the MIS, (indeed it was opposed by some of its leaders such as Antonino Varvaro, also left-wing), was motivated as a response to the growing "Italian colonial repression".
-Canepa himself, together with the two young militants Rosano and Lo Giudice, was killed near Randazzo in a firefight with the carabinieri on the morning of June 17, 1945 in circumstances that are not yet entirely clear.
-After the death of Mario Turri (battle name of Canepa) the ranks of the army - stuffed by Salvatore Giuliano and Rosario Avila - passed to the command of Concetto Gallo.
-The action of the Mafia puts the police to the test with assaults on convoys, lorries, barracks and stations, resulting in a high number of casualties.
-The Government responded by sending the "Aosta" division - in support of the "Savoy" - and the Garibaldi brigade.
-The main armed battle took place in San Mauro di Caltagirone on December 29, 1945.
+Canepa himself, together with the two young militants Rosano and Lo Giudice, was killed near Randazzo in a firefight with the carabinieri on the morning of 17 June 1945 in circumstances that are not yet entirely clear.
+After the death of Mario Turri (battle name of Canepa) the ranks of the army – stuffed by Salvatore Giuliano and Rosario Avila – passed to the command of Concetto Gallo.
+The action of the two bandits puts the police to the test with assaults on convoys, lorries, barracks and stations, resulting in a high number of casualties.
+The Government responded by sending the "Aosta" division – in support of the "Savoy" – and the Garibaldi brigade.
+The main armed battle took place in San Mauro di Caltagirone on 29 December 1945.
 The Italian troops managed to arrest Gallo and further "Police operations in style" scaled back the Evis and allowed the state to propose and start negotiations with the separatists that lead to the statute that granted to Sicily a special autonomy as a region in Italy in 1946.
 The MIS continued to survive as a minor party but emptied of some of its contents and members since for a lot of people autonomy was enough and finally dissolved in 1951.

 There were and are still present to this day other parties in Sicily which are searching and pushing for Sicilian independence, but no one ever managed to reach the same results of the MIS during World War II.